“Don’t Wait, Activate!” Campaign Kicks Into High Gear Leveraging Text Messaging for Real-Time Communications

 “Our services have evolved over the years and we’ve done a tremendous amount of integration to take advantage of the latest technical advances.
 Partners like TextPower keep us at the forefront of the industry and enable us to provide our members with easy to use communications that deliver significant savings in both costs and human resources,” said Jonathan White, Director of Marketing & Member Services, Peninsula Light Co.

 The Peninsula Light Co. system allows members to manage their accounts, make payments, report outages, and receive instant information about outages.
 Caller IDs are matched to accounts by the system, saving time and streamlining the process by tracking the address, meter number and identifying the supporting substation.
 The system is refreshed with updated information every day.

 Members can report outages by phone or text once their account is are activated.
 During an outage the member’s phone number is stored so the utility knows who is calling or texting.
 It provides the location of the outage, helping crews to respond faster.
 Members simply text the word “out” and the system sends a message back to verify there is an outage at that location.

-“Today, texting is a major added value to Peninsula Light’s outage reporting system, giving it more versatility by providing consumers the ability to use their mobile phones,” said Mark Nielsen, Executive Chairman and co-founder of TextPower.
+“Today, texting is a major added value to Peninsula Light’s outage reporting system, giving it more versatility by providing consumers the ability to use their mobile phones for real-time communications,” said Mark Nielsen, Executive Chairman and co-founder of TextPower.

 “With SmartAlerts, users are able to activate by phone or text in less than a minute, providing all of the necessary information Peninsula Light would need to immediately alert their customers when facing a situation that could result in power failure,” Nielsen added.